danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 }
 ```

-Since the header view is added topmost in the scroll view and `scrollOffset.y` decreases as we scroll, we just have to add the offset to the `headerHeight` to get how many points that are still "visible".
-If we divide this with the `headerHeight` and limit it to zero, we get a visibility ratio that starts at `1` (all of the header is visible), then decrease down to `0` as the header is scrolled under the navigation bar.
+Since the header view is added topmost in the scroll view and `scrollOffset.y` decreases as we scroll, we can add the offset to the `headerHeight` to get the number of visible points.

+If we divide this with the `headerHeight` and limit it to zero, we get a visibility ratio that starts at `1` (the header is visible), then decrease to `0` as the header is scrolled past the navbar.

 As a fun bonus, the value becomes greater than `1` when you pull down.
-This can be used for pull down effects.
+This can be used for cool pull down effects.

-The header is considered visible as long as it has not been fully covered by the navigation bar, even if the bar is transparent and you can see through it.
-When the header becomes fully hidden, we should detach it from the scroll view to avoid it from scrolling further.
+The header is considered visible as long as it's not fully covered by the navbar.
+When it becomes fully hidden, we should detach it from the scroll view to not scroll it further.

-We can however not remove the header without affecting the position of the rest of the content...but we actually don't need to.
-We can just add a second header view when `headerVisibleRatio` becomes `0`:
+We can not remove the header without affecting the position of the rest of the content, but we actually don't need to.
+We can just add a second header when the visible ratio is 0:

 ```swift
 public struct ScrollViewWithStickyHeader<Header: View, Content: View>: View {